Mastema: Book of Jubilees

 According to the Book of Jubilees, Mastema ("hostility") is the chief of the Nephilim, the demons engendered by the fallen angels called Watchers with human women.

-The Book of Jubilees leaves ambiguous whether Mastema himself is a Naphil or not.
-It is implied he might be an angel instead, as he does not fear to be imprisoned along with the Nephilim, but the book doesn't mention him among the angels created by God, and the matter is blurred further because angels and other kinds of spirits are not clearly differentiated in the work's theology, allowing for multiple interpretations of his origin.
+Although leading a group of demons, the text implies that he is an angel working for God instead, as he does not fear imprisonment along with the Nephilim.
+Yet, the matter is blurred because angels and other kinds of spirits are not clearly differentiated in the work.